 2.3.
 No malicious intent

-Recall that a person must act “maliciously” to be found guilty under PC 278.
+Recall that a person must act “maliciously” to be found guilty beyond a reasonable doubt under PC 278.
 Malicious, again, means to act with an unlawful intent.
 A defense, therefore, is for the defendant to show that he did not act in this manner.

 3. What is the sentencing upon conviction?

 A violation of this statute is a wobbler.
-A wobbler is an offense that the prosecutor can charge as either:
+A wobbler is an offense that the district attorney’s office can charge as either:

 - a misdemeanor, or